Disney Channel Logo

 Disney Channel Logo 2002-2014

 The 2002 Disney Channel branding looks sleeker than previous versions.
-We can say that the designers have returned to the original style because the basis of the image is the white silhouette of the Mickey Mouse head.
-Only now, this element is slightly inclined and outlined along the contour with an unbroken blue line, the thickness of which is constantly changing.
-The shape also has an asymmetry: the right ear is slightly smaller in size than the left.
+We can say the designers have returned to the original style because the image’s basis is the white silhouette of Mickey Mouse’s head.
+Only now is this element slightly inclined and outlined along the contour with an unbroken blue line, the thickness constantly changing.
+The shape also has an asymmetry: the right ear is slightly smaller than the left.
 The developers of this design are PMcD Design, CA Square, and Razorfish.

 2010 – 2014